 Before joining techUK, Jill worked as a Senior Caseworker for an MP, advocating for local communities, businesses and individuals, so she is particularly committed to techUK’s vision of harnessing the power of technology to improve people’s lives.
 Jill is also an experienced editorial professional and has delivered copyediting and writing services for public-body and SME clients as well as publishers.

-Annie joined techUK as the Programme Manager for Cyber Security and Central Government in September 2023.
-In this role, she supports the Cyber Security SME Forum, engaging regularly with key government and industry stakeholders to advance the growth and development of SMEs in the cyber sector.
+In her role, Annie supports the Cyber Security SME Forum, engaging regularly with key government and industry stakeholders to advance the growth and development of SMEs in the cyber sector.
+Annie also coordinates events, engages with policy makers and represents techUK at a number of cyber security events.

 Before joining techUK, Annie was an Account Manager at a specialist healthcare agency, where she provided public affairs support to a wide range of medical technology clients.
 She also gained experience as an intern in both an MP’s constituency office and with the Association of Independent Professionals and the Self-Employed.
 Annie holds a degree in International Relations from Nottingham Trent University.